idrinth-thalui/core/dialogue/IdrinthClockworkDialogueCastleDirtyIdles.md

 - Spider webs.
 Again.
 I hate spider webs.
 - Those paintings would look beutiful without the coat of dust on them.
 - With the lights on it looks even more desolate.
+- Peeling wallpaper everywhere... this place is slowly falling apart.
+- Great.
+Peeling wallpaper covered in cobwebs.